Expected growth according to the reports

 The opposing storm for the economy and financial power will be strong for those countries that are still under development and are at initial stages.
 The effort for the reduction of poverty all around the globe could be in danger.
 To keep up with last year we all need to invest in people, complete foster growth, built tough societies, added the World Bank CEO Kristalina Georgieva.

 Abu Dhabi: The UAE’s economy minister expects the country’s gross domestic product (GDP) to grow by 2.5-3 percent in 2018 and by more than 3 percent in 2019.
 Before the economy rises you should check out these cheap domestic and home appliances, buy cheap here.
-Sultan Bin Saeed Al Mansouri was speaking to reporters in Abu Dubai on the sidelines of the UAE-Lebanon Investment Forum on Wednesday.
+Anyways, Sultan Bin Saeed Al Mansouri was speaking to reporters in Abu Dubai on the sidelines of the UAE-Lebanon Investment Forum on Wednesday.

 Sultan Al Mansouri did not explain why he thinks that the growth will be high.
-However, an official from the Ministry of Economy added that foreign investment and diversification of UAE’s economy will prove to be the factors that can cause an increase in GDP.
+However, an official from the Ministry of Economy added that foreign investment and diversification of the UAE’s economy will prove to be the factors that can cause an increase in GDP.
 The GDP is rising, so if you are thinking about starting a business and having a loan, the interest rates skyrocketed recently, have a detailed look here.

 Last week Abu Dhabi announced that all new economic licenses will be exempted from fee.
 This is only for those licenses that are issued in Emirates for two years.
 Exemption and reduction in fees of more 98 basic services that were taxed on the private sector by municipalities in Abu Dhabi, this was another resolution which was approved by Abu Dhabi Executive Council recently.